jrpotter/notebook/notes/formal-system/index.md

 %%ANKI
 Basic
-A formal grammar belong to which of the two parts of a formal system?
+A formal grammar belongs to which of the two parts of a formal system?
 Back: The formal language.
 Reference: “Formal System,” in _Wikipedia_, May 10, 2024, [https://en.wikipedia.org/w/index.php?title=Formal_system](https://en.wikipedia.org/w/index.php?title=Formal_system&oldid=1223254138).
 <!--ID: 1721561534173-->